bambooforest/sisaala/README.md

 Afterwards, I began work (in progress) on a mode detailed grammar.
 This is available in this repository in the pdf `ssl_moran2009.pdf`.

+I also plan to make the data available in this repository in the future.